mhmatthall/notion-todo-sync/readme.md

 # notion-todo-sync
-Currently a very niche Python script for synchronising page properties for pages in my [Notion](https://notion.so/) to-do list, because Notion does not currently allow sub-grouping kanban boards by roll-ups (the bastards).
-I should make it clear that this definitely isn't reusable right now, but I thought it might be helpful for peeps to look at if they want to steal this and do similar.
+A script for keeping linked page properties synchronised in Notion databases.
+Notion doesn't currently support grouping databases by roll-ups but I really need this for how my to-do list is structured.

+## What?
+So each item in my to-do list belongs to a **Project**, and each Project belongs to a more general **Origin** (e.g. the to-do item 'Book the return flight' might belong to a **Project** called 'Amsterdam trip', which itself belongs to the 'Personal' **Origin**).
+This is implemented in my Notion as a database of to-do items, each of which with two properties: a Project relation and an Origin roll-up.

+I want to be able to group my to-do items according to the general Origin that they belong to rather than by Project, because I want to separate out my to-do items at a high-level -- it's no use having a kanban board split into hundreds of sections for every single Project I've ever made.
+Notion doesn't support this right now though, since you can't group/subgroup by roll-up properties.
+Hence the need for this script to automatically sync the Origin property for to-do list items based on the value of their Project property.

 ## Files
-- `sandbox.ipynb` contains a sort of verbose version of the script that helps (me) understand what's going on
-- `notionsync.py` is the script itself, which runs once on execution
+- `notionsync.py` is the script itself
 - `init.sh` is a shell script used to repeatedly execute the Python script at a desired interval
+- `sandbox.ipynb` is a Jupyter notebook with my original fiddling to get the script working

 ## Setup
-- Make a new Notion integration ([here's the link](https://notion.so/my-integrations)) and copy your API key.
+- [Make a new Notion integration](https://notion.so/my-integrations) and copy your API key.
-- Go to your relevant Notion workspace, find the database you want, copy its ID, then *Share* it to your newly created integration.
+- On Notion, copy the ID of the database you want the script to manage, making sure to *Share* it with your newly created integration.
 You'll have to share any embedded database relations with your integration too, if you want to access any of their data.
 - Clone this project.
+- Install dependencies with `conda env create -f environment.yml`
-- Provide a `.env` file that has the following:
+- Create a `.env` file that has the following lines:
   - `NOTION_INTEGRATION_API_KEY=`\<your Notion integration API key>
   - `NOTION_TARGET_DB_ID=`\<the ID of the database being synchronised>

 ## Dependencies
 - Python
-  - tested on Python 3.10.4
+  - tested on Python 3.10
-  - imports: `requests`, `time`, `dotenv`, `os`
+  - requires `requests` and `dotenv`
 - Bash
-  - ~~`cron`~~ — I'm using Python's `time.sleep()` because cron just wasn't suited to my use case
+  - ~~`cron` for automating the script~~

 ---

 ## To-do
 - Actually make reusable
-- Add any kind of validation, error handling, exceptions, etc.
 - Containerise
 - Allow custom property specification based on [JSONpath](https://restfulapi.net/json-jsonpath/) strings

-## If you have any issues
-Bite me :)